paadv/mem/README.md

 # mem
-need to know about mem
+need to know about memory